ryanpcmcquen/slackENLIGHTENMENT/README.md

     sh enlighten-me.sh

 And all the source tarballs will be downloaded, built and installed.
+Note that pulseaudio will be installed and configured.
+You can modify efl with ```--disable-pulseaudio``` but then you will NOT have sound.
+Read *pulseaudio-warning* to learn more.

 Any dependencies will be grabbed with ```sbopkg``` so make sure you have it!